mchaput/whoosh/docs/source/dates.rst

     now to +2h
     -1y6mo to +2 yrs 23d

-Normally, as with other types of queries containing spaces, the users needs to quote date queries containing spaces using single quotes::
+Normally, as with other types of queries containing spaces, the users need to quote date queries containing spaces using single quotes::

     render date:'last tuesday' command